Our Policies & Procedures

 If staff have a complaint about a procedure or another staff member or a parent:

-- the staff member will first attempt to resolve the issue directly with the person that they have the issue with.
+- The staff member will first attempt to resolve the issue directly with the person that they

 - Otherwise, all complaints should be made to the Team Leader or Manager.
 This can be